• 1

 Prof. Dr. Osman Hayran

-Istanbul Medipol University Faculty of Medicine, Turkey
+Istanbul Medipol University Faculty of Medicine, Turkiye

 He graduated from Hacettepe University School of Medicine as a Medical Doctor and then specialized in Public Health at Hacettepe University Institute of Community Medicine.
 After completing compulsory service in Kocaeli Health Directorate of the Ministry of Health, he started academic life.
 He became Associate Professor at Marmara University School of Medicine in 1988 and Full Professor in 1994.
 In the same university, he served as the Head of the Department of Public Health, Director of the Vocational School of Health Services, Dean of the Faculty of Health Education and Director of the Health Policy Research Center.
 In addition, he held part-time positions at the World Health Organization and the University of Miami Medical School.
 He retired from Marmara University at the end of 2007 and started to work as the founder Dean of the Yeditepe University School of Health Sciences.
 After the establishment of this faculty, he served as its dean until 2013.
 He is currently working as the head of the Department of Public Health at Istanbul Medipol University Faculty of Medicine and also Director of Healthcare Systems and Policies Research Center at the same university.
 He has many scientific articles published in various local and foreign journals, congress papers and books.